AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

-\parab{Best choice of speed is 1~m/s.} Speed impacts SLAM positioning error significantly (\figref{fig:parallel_slam_vs_height_speed}).
-Beyond 1~m/s, SLAM cannot track frames accurately because of lower overlap between frames (\secref{s:slam-phase}).
-Below 1~m/s \ie at 0.5~m/s, the flight duration (in seconds) is twice that of 1~m/s which results in drift error accumulation.
-To achieve accurate reconstruction, \sysname chooses to fly the drone at 1~m/s.
+Speed impacts SLAM positioning significantly (\figref{fig:parallel_slam_vs_height_speed}).
+Beyond 1~m/s, SLAM cannot track frames accurately due to lower overlap between frames (\secref{s:slam-phase}).
+Below 1~m/s \ie at 0.5~m/s, the flight duration (in seconds) is twice that of 1~m/s resulting in drift accumulation.
+For accurate reconstruction, \sysname flies the drone at 1~m/s. \tabref{tab:flight_speeds} explains the impact of drone speed on reconstruction quality.
+Although flying faster \ie at 2~m/s decreases the flight time by 33\%, this comes at the cost of 80~cm in accuracy and 40~cm in completeness relative to flying at 1~m/s.
+This is because at higher speeds, SLAM cannot accurately track frames because of lower overlap.
+On the other hand, flying slower \ie at 0.5~m/s doubles the flight duration which causes SLAM to accumulate more drift, hence adding 34~cm in accuracy and 29~cm in completeness. \sysname flies the drone at 1~m/s which minimizes accuracy, completeness, and flight time.